 - Microlearning: On average, employees devote just 4.8 minutes to their development per day, as per global studies.
 Microlearning, while not new, has seen huge interest and growth to enable anytime-anywhere learning.
 Further, there is a 20% improved retention as compared to longer formal training.
 Microlearning delivers learning material in bite-sized pieces and in between breaks, enhancing retention and assimilation.

 - Social Learning and Rise of Creator Economy: Humans are social animals, and it is no surprise that they prefer learning in communities.
 If you believe the 70:20:10 model, then only 10% of our learning happens in a formal learning environment.
 This is not new.
 But the pandemic isolated us.
 So, the focus now is on exploring newer ways, including social learning, for informal learning.
 Social learning helps improve learner engagement.
-The completion rates in e-learning are in single digits and we have seen lower engagement levels in most e-learning outcomes.
+The completion rates in e-learning are in single digits, and we have seen lower engagement levels in most e-learning outcomes.
 This is a big problem.
-Social learning is seen as an approach and a means to engage workforce.
+Social learning is seen as an approach and a means to engage the workforce.
 Social learning is one of the L&D trends that we need to keep an eye on.
 In this context, Web 3.0 and ability grouping are themes we are working on.
 There is Donald H Taylor’s research from 2021 on rising trends that shows the importance of social learning.
-As a result, social learning is forecasted to become a vital part of the e-Learning industry in future.
+As a result, social learning is forecasted to become a vital part of the e-Learning industry in the future.

 - Mobile Learning: What we learn and how we learn has changed.
 Mobiles have become a key platform for media and learning consumption.
 Traditional long and unengaging seminars and training days are a thing of the past for this mobile-first generation.
 L&D will have to take a hard look and make this shift quickly as learning happens at the point of accessibility that fits into the flow of work and our daily lives.
-Fact is, an overwhelming number of employees would prefer to continue WFH, at least in some capacity.
+The fact is, an overwhelming number of employees would prefer to continue WFH, at least in some capacity.
 As a result, there is a great demand for more flexible, hybrid training that can fit in.
 Having an immersive rich media experience on a mobile may well be the future of e-learning.

 Any glimpse into the future trends?

 I think that the future is going to be a very interesting and different world, in a fun way.
-We predict that the future will be more VR, Meta and gamified than ever before.
+We predict that the future will be more VR, Meta, and gamified than ever before.
 What the future holds are more Community and Social Learning, ability groups for real-time and on-demand learning, real-time feedback, and more focus on wellness, environment, and sustainability.
 Experiences with simulations and Meta will take L&D into a completely different world not imagined before.

 How is byteEDGE making a difference in this changing paradigm of L&D?